Vietnam.vn - Nền tảng quảng bá Việt Nam

 The English full-back's goal helped Liverpool earn a point against Man City in round 13 of the Premier League.

-Many Man City fans expressed anger at the VAR decision that denied their team's goal and forced The Citizens to share points with Liverpool's rivals.
+Many Man City fans expressed anger at VAR's decision to deny their team's goal and force The Citizens to share points with Liverpool's rivals.

 While another added: "That was a real shock from VAR.
 Alisson screaming again.
 What a joke."